damoun/dotfiles/README.md

 Thanks
 -----------

-Special thank to [arcanin] (https://github.com/arcanin) and his [MiniDump] (https://github.com/arcanin/MiniDump) for give me the idea to add some shell script for instrallation of my configuration
+Special thank to [arcanis] (https://github.com/arcanis) and his [MiniDump] (https://github.com/arcanis/MiniDump) for give me the idea to add some shell script for instrallation of my configuration